openlab-at-city-tech/openlab/wp-content/plugins/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.29 07/19/2022 =
+* TWEAK: Added Oxygen pagebulider compatibility #198
+* TWEAK: Added toggle state class to container #129
+* TWEAK: Added Refresh Toggle State #149
+* BUG: TOC not showing in WooCommerce category description #134
+* BUG: TOC links not working with emoji in title #117
+* BUG: TOC not running on nested excluded filters #118
+* BUG: Showing incorrect excerpt in a grid with Genesis Framework and other themes #144

+= 2.0.28 07/15/2022 =
+* TWEAK: Added Sidebar placement option for TOC #156
+* TWEAK: Added SeedProd Pro compatibility #157
+* TWEAK: Added option to show the TOC content after the first paragraph #181
+* BUG: TOC not working in sidebar with Blocksy theme #220
+* BUG: Form elements do not have associated labels In lighthouse #219
+* BUG: Alternate Heading problem with Umlauts #148

+= 2.0.27 07/12/2022 =
+* TWEAK: Added subscribe to newsletters form on plugin activation #216
+* TWEAK: Added user feedback form on plugin deactivation #216
+* TWEAK: Added option to remove special characters from TOC Headings #217
+* BUG: Corner Stone page builder heading are not working #200
+* BUG: The links are not working using href with pure CSS option #208
+* BUG: Attribute href is missing in an anchor element due to which links cannot be crawled #210
+* BUG: Debug Warnings #212

+= 2.0.26 07/05/2022 =
+* BUG: TOC loading method should be same for CSS and JS #199
+* BUG: Custom width option should come after selecting the User Define option #201
+* BUG: Function added to front.js but not present in front.min.js #202
+* BUG: The custom heading is not working with WP Bakery page builder #205
+* BUG: TOC not working in the Avada themes in widgets #206
+* BUG: Headers in content of shortcodes are not getting showing up in TOC #209
+* BUG: TOC broken for non-English titles #211

+= 2.0.25 06/27/2022 =
+* TWEAK: Added Migration from Table of Contents Plus and LuckyWP Table of Contents #160
+* TWEAK: Added Option to add inline CSS and JS #189
+* TWEAK: Added Shortcode to show hidden view on particular posts #183
+* TWEAK: Added Hyphen Counter to display the TOC heading #192
+* TWEAK: Added Dot Counter to display the TOC heading #180
+* TWEAK: Improved the Web Accessibility in TOC Toggle #190
+* BUG: Shortcodes are not rendering in TOC titles #197
+* BUG: TOC heading are getting hidden in sticky header #186
+* BUG: No success or error message after support request is submitted #196
+* BUG: Same font size appearing in headings and sub-headings #161
+* BUG: Salient core plugin conflict with last update 2.0.24.1 #207

+= 2.0.24.1 06/14/2022 =
+* BUG: TOC not displaying properly when initial view option is disabled #195
+* BUG: Initial View option not working with Pure CSS Loading Method #194

+= 2.0.24 06/10/2022 =
+* TWEAK: Added TOC in Infinite Scroll #138
+* TWEAK: Improved the activation process #187
+* BUG: TOC Toggle not working with Magnolia Theme #174
+* BUG: Initial view not working with TOC Loading Method of CSS #179
+* BUG: Toggle is not visible when Display Header option is disable #171
+* BUG: CSS not loading when using shortcode in theme file #175
+* BUG: the_content filter run twice #182
+* BUG: Form UI looks ugly #169
+* BUG: Debug Warnings in multibyte string functions #185

+= 2.0.23 05/31/2022 =
+* TWEAK: Added filter to modify anchor links #167
+* TWEAK: Added filter to add TOC before or after the sidebar widget #166
+* TWEAK: Added option to align TOC to center #158
+* TWEAK: Design improvements in options panel #172

+= 2.0.22 05/06/2022 =
+* BUG: Double hyphens are getting removed from content issue fixed #163

+= 2.0.21 05/06/2022 =
+* BUG: Critical error fixed #147

+= 2.0.20 05/05/2022 =
+* TWEAK: Added Toggle with CSS for websites runs without jQuery #153
+* TWEAK: Added telegram group join link for suggestions and feedback #159
+* BUG: TOC links not jumping in some posts which have special characters #163
+* BUG: Incorrect email ID updated in the plugin #165
+* BUG: Proper documentation added for adding TOC with shortcodes & do_shortcode #152
+* BUG: TOC links not working when do_shortcode added directly in the template #147
+* BUG: TOC links not working with some specical character with Elementor #162

+= 2.0.19 04/16/2022 =
+* Bug Fixed : While Using Elementor Page builder TOC is not working when special characters are used in headings. #150
+* Bug Fixed : Need to load CSS/JS files only on the selected post types. #154

+= 2.0.18 03/29/2022 =
+* TWEAK: Added Technical Support Tab in Settings Panel.

 = 2.0.17 03/26/2021 =
 * TWEAK: Add additional check to prevent `Uncaught Error: Call to undefined function is_woocommerce()`.